Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 }
 ```

-And that’s it.
+And that's it.
 I will demonstrate how we can use this custom decorator to protect our endpoints later in this article.

 We will now implement the user creation using the Okta Node.js SDK.

 ## User Creation with Okta Node.js SDK

 We will first create users with specific permissions.
 The user creation will be handled by the Okta Node.js SDK.
-Let’s first install the [Okta Node.js SDK](https://www.npmjs.com/package/@okta/okta-sdk-nodejs) with the following command.
+Let's first install the <a href="https://www.npmjs.com/package/@okta/okta-sdk-nodejs" target="_blank" rel="noopener noreferrer">Okta Node.js SDK</a> with the following command.

 ```bash
 npm install @okta/okta-sdk-nodejs